stephen-rowan/Plutus/Haskell/README.md

 How to build Haskell packages and other artifacts with Nix

-Run nix build -f default.nix plutus.haskell.packages.plutus-core.components.library from the root to build the Plutus Core library.
+Run 'nix build -f default.nix plutus.haskell.packages.plutus-core.components.library' from the root to build the Plutus Core library.